edomm9/rocket-chat-testing/README.md

   * If any step takes too long, consider increasing the timeout values in the script.

-## License

-MIT License

 ## Contact

-For any issues or contributions, feel free to reach out.
+For any issues or contributions, feel free to reach out. edomm9@gmail.com